geerlingguy/ansible-collection-k8s/README.md

 ### Pushing a new version

-Currently the process of building and pushing a new version artifact to Galaxy is manual.
-This process will be automated based on tags/releases via Travis CI soon, but for now, here is how to release a new version:
+Before tagging a new version, make sure all the git submodules are up to date:

-  1. Update all the git submodules: `git submodule update --recursive --remote`
+    git submodule update --recursive --remote

-  1. Push the changes, make sure the CI build is still passing.
+Then commit and push all changes, and make sure all tests are passing.

-  1. If CI passes, update the `version` string in `galaxy.yml` to match the version of the collection you wish to publish.
-  1. Tag the new version in the git repository and push it.
+Then tag the new version of the collection and push the tag.

-  1. Build the collection artifact: `ansible-galaxy collection build`
-  1. Publish the collection artifact: `ansible-galaxy collection publish ./geerlingguy-k8s-1.2.3.tar.gz --api-key=[key goes here]`
+Once pushed, if tests pass, Travis CI will deploy the new collection version using the playbook in `scripts/deploy.yml`.
+That directory also contains the `galaxy.yml` template that will be used to build the collection metadata.

 ## Author